WEHI-Education/Workshop-intermediate-slurm/episodes/02-cpumonitoring.Rmd

 ...
 ```

-Which is now roughly 2.05 times faster than the one-core case!
+Which is now roughly 2.1 times faster than the one-core case!
 But why the
 difference?
-In both cases, we requested `pi-cpu` to run in parallel with 2 cores right (through the `-p 2` flag)?
+In both cases, we requested `pi-cpu` to run in parallel with 2 cores, right (through the `-p 2` flag)?

 This is because on Milton, hyperthreading is turned on, which is often the case
 for modern CPUs.
 Milton's Slurm is configured such that when you request 1